michaelbZA/my-website/content/posts/fc-series/04-lean-financial-reporting-executive-dashboard.md

 4. **Implement standards**: Create reporting templates and guidelines
 5. **Measure impact**: Track how reporting changes influence decisions

-As Parmenter emphasizes in "The Leading-Edge Manager's Guide to Success" (2011), "The finance team should be the organization's leader in information presentation."
+As Parmenter emphasises in "The Leading-Edge Manager's Guide to Success" (2011), "The finance team should be the organisation's leader in information presentation."

 ## Common Implementation Challenges